What Makes Me a Strong Candidate

 Societal impact

-2 · Leadership Qualities
+Leadership Qualities

-Building capability — mentoring the next generation
+Capacity and capability building: Mentoring the next generation